coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/LedgerNanoXTroubleshooting/NanoXFixConnectionIssues.md

 ## Mac, Windows or Linux

-1. Close other applications _(Ledger apps, crypto wallets, Geth, Parity, Mist, Bitcoin Core, etc)._
+1. Close other applications

+> Ledger apps, crypto wallets, Geth, Parity, Mist, Bitcoin Core, etc
 2. Turn OFF VPN and anti-virus.
 3. Change the USB cable if possible
 4. Try different USB ports.
 5. Restart your computer.
 6. Try another computer.

-If the problem persists, please select your system below.
+### If the steps above did not remedy the issue and your problem persists, please view the operating system specific guides below.

-Windows
+## Windows

 -   **Update** **USB input device drivers**